LeSean McCoy: Kansas City Chiefs

 McCoy signed a one-year, $3 million contract, with a potential $1 million in incentives, with the Kansas City Chiefs on August 31, 2019, reuniting with his former Eagles head coach Andy Reid and former Bills teammate Sammy Watkins.
 Playing in Week 1, McCoy rushed for 81 yards on ten carries in the 40–26 victory over the Jacksonville Jaguars, while catching one pass for 12 yards.

 In Week 3 against the Baltimore Ravens, McCoy rushed eight times for 54 yards and a rushing touchdown and caught three passes for 26 yards and a receiving touchdown as the Chiefs won 33–28.
 McCoy was sporadically used by the Chiefs throughout the season as a change-of-pace back behind Damien Williams and Darrel Williams, often receiving games off for "load management" by Reid due to McCoy's age.
 He finished the regular season with 101 carries for 465 rushing yards and four rushing touchdowns to go along with 28 receptions for 181 receiving yards and a receiving touchdown.
-He was ultimately made inactive for much of the postseason, playing just one snap in the Divisional Round against the Houston Texans, as the Chiefs went on to win Super Bowl LIV over the San Francisco 49ers.
+He was ultimately made inactive for much of the postseason, playing just one snap in the Divisional Round against the Houston Texans, as the Chiefs went on to win Super Bowl LIV over the San Francisco 49ers, giving McCoy his first Super Bowl ring.

 McCoy finished the 2010s decade having gained the most rushing yards in the NFL during the decade with 10,434 yards.

 Tampa Bay Buccaneers

 McCoy signed with the Tampa Bay Buccaneers on August 4, 2020.
-He made his Buccaneers debut in the team's regular season opener September 13, a 23–34 loss against the New Orleans Saints.
+He made his Buccaneers debut in the team's regular season opener September 13, a 34-23 loss against the New Orleans Saints.
 Overall, McCoy had a very limited role due to depth of the backfield unit, which contained Ronald Jones II, Leonard Fournette, and Ke'Shawn Vaughn.
 He totaled ten carries for 31 rushing yards and 15 receptions for 101 receiving yards in ten games.
-He won his second Super Bowl against his former team but did not play in the game.
+He won his second Super Bowl—ironically against Kansas City, his former team, but did not play in the game.
 He became the fourth player in NFL history to win consecutive Super Bowls with the second Super Bowl being won over his previous team.